 When cool, store them, covered, in the fridge for up to 3 days.

 Yes, they freeze very well.
-When cool, wrap thoroughly in cling wrap and then wrap in foil, or place in an airtight, freezer-safe container.
+When the cooked pasties are completely cool, wrap thoroughly in cling wrap and then wrap in foil, or place in an airtight, freezer-safe container.
 Freeze for up to 3 months.
 Defrost the pasties and heat in a pre-heated 180 degrees C oven (355F) for 10-15 minutes.
 If heating while still frozen, it will take about 8-10 minutes longer.

 We love to make mini pasties, like our Mini Bacon and Onion Pasties.
 You could also make larger pasties, depending on the size of your sheet of pastry.
 Just adjust the quantity of filling that you use and the cooking time accordingly.